 Change in total cost

 When considering an increase in production levels for a specific item, it’s essential to account for any additional costs.
-For example, your costs will naturally go up if you need more raw materials or additional staff to produce the product.
+For example, your costs will naturally go up if you need more raw materials or additional staff to produce an item.

-To determine the number to plug in for “change in total cost” you’ll want to subtract the cost of running your normal batch of a product from the cost of running the new, higher quantity batch.
+To determine the number for “change in total cost” you’ll want to subtract the cost of running your normal batch of a product from the cost of running a new, higher quantity batch.